 Students who have been officially admitted to the university may enter at the beginning of any regular session.
-Students should preregister during the specified registration period, but only a student's official advisor may perform that function.
+Students should pre-register during the specified registration period, but only a student's official advisor may perform that function.
 Late registration is discouraged and is forbidden after the third day of classes.
 Students registering after the official Registration Day will pay a \$20 fee for each day late, up to a total of \$60.
 Students must complete initial registration for a regular semester by 5:00 PM on the third day of classes and may add a class until 5:00 PM on the sixth day of classes.
-Registration is not complete until the student has arranged payment of charges with the Business Office.
+Registration is not complete until the student has arranged payment of charges with Student Financial Services.

-Students may preregister for courses during the specified preregistration period or any time thereafter until Registration Day.
-Newly-admitted freshmen complete preregistration during one of the official Early Registration sessions (ER) prior to Registration Day.
-Transfer students may preregister in the same manner as current students.
-Preregistered students must confirm their class schedule on Registration Day to be registered officially.
+Students may pre-register for courses during the specified pre-registration period or any time thereafter until Registration Day.
+Newly-admitted freshmen complete pre-registration during one of the official Early Registration sessions (ER) prior to Registration Day.
+Transfer students may pre-register in the same manner as current students.
+Pre-registered students must confirm their class schedule on Registration Day to be registered officially.